madpiano/2019-432/slides/class03/README.md

 ## Where are we in the Course Notes?

 - The Course Notes Chapters on [Analysis of Variance](https://thomaselove.github.io/2019-432-book/analysis-of-variance.html) and [Analysis of Covariance](https://thomaselove.github.io/2019-432-book/analysis-of-covariance.html) are definitely worth your time now.
-There, I discuss several things that won't make it into the slides today or Thursday.
+There, I discuss several things that won't make it into the slides.
 - Last time, we worked with the [SMART BRFSS 2017](https://github.com/THOMASELOVE/2019-432/tree/master/data-and-code/smart_2017) data, and that's coming again for the next few classes.

 ## Tweet of the Day is from [@tjmahr](https://twitter.com/tjmahr/status/1089373127153459200?s=11) scales::pvalue() !